-- a satisfactory student and instructor evaluation of course outcomes. - a satisfactory case presentation during the last week of the experience. - a satisfactory professional reflective journal analyzing the process of developing partnerships with clients and families in community practice. - satisfactory collaboration in the planning of and active participation in seminars and debriefing sessions.
+- a satisfactory student performance of course outcomes. - a satisfactory case presentation.

+- a satisfactory professional reflective journal analyzing the process of developing partnerships with clients and families in community practice. - satisfactory collaboration in the planning of and active participation in seminars and debriefing sessions.